COMPANY |

 Case Background:

-The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements about the strength of the Company’s business operations and financial prospects by overstating its then-present MAUs and MAU growth trends.
+The complaint alleges that, in the Registration Statement and throughout the Class Period, Defendants made materially false and misleading statements about the strength of the Company’s business operations and financial prospects by overstating its then-present MAUs and MAU growth trends.
 Specifically, the complaint alleges that in its IPO Registration Statement, ContextLogic repeatedly claimed to have had 108 million MAUs (Monthly Active Users) as of September 30, 2020, the end of the last interim quarter prior to its IPO.
 It stated there that it “define[d] MAUs as the number of unique users that visited the Wish platform, either on [its] mobile app, mobile web, or on a desktop, during the month,” emphasizing the materiality of the metric to investors by stating: “We view the number of MAUs as key driver of revenue growth as well as a key indicator of user engagement and awareness of our brand.”

 Current Status of Case:

-On April 5, 2024, Defendants filed a Motion to Dismiss Lead Plaintiffs' Third Amended Complaint.
-The Court entered an Order and Judgment granting the Motion to Dismiss without leave to amended.
-This action has concluded
+On April 5, 2024, Defendants filed a Motion to Dismiss Lead Plaintiffs' Amended Complaint.
+The Court granted the Motion to Dismiss without leave to amended on August 22, 2024.
+On March 13, 2025, Plaintiff filed a Notice of Appeal to the Ninth Circuit Court of Appeals.
+The appeal is ongoing.

 If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP: Jon Naji, Esq.
 (484) 270-1453; or via e-mail at info@ktmc.com.
 If you would like additional information about the suit, please click on the link "Submit Your Information" above and fill out the form as promptly as possible.